Writing

 Zine and Heard: a Conversation wtih Tamsin Walker

 Jill and Tamsin discuss Tamsin’s PhD research.
-See also Tamsin’s Comic Strip Introduction
+See also also Tamsin’s Comic Strip Introduction and her blog posts:

 Can a Self Care Zine be a Mad Zine: a conversation with Meg John Barker